keelefi/blog/05-reproducible-builds/reproducible-builds.md

 and is ultimately built on trust.
 In my professional life, every software company I've worked for has had as their main solution to pay a third party company to provide supply chain security.

-If you work in cloud environments, you typically pay a company such as Red Hat, Canonical or Suse.
-I have more experience with embedded systems and there the companies undergo constant merges and acquisitions and therefore the names constantly change and aren't well-known to the general public.
-Having worked with several third party providers, I've gotten the impression that security is achieved by code reviews, automation, using popular software and ultimately just delaying software releases as it increases the likelihood nefarious code is spotted.

-In my personal life I trust big software repositories such as Debian and Ubuntu.
-Rolling distributions such as Arch I trust far less.
-However, I think a far greater attack surface is outside of distribution package management.
-For example, for years the official installation procedure for *docker-compose* on Ubuntu was to download a script from the web and run it with superuser priviledges.
-The security problems related to this pattern are beyong scope for this blog post, but it's extremely bad.
-All I have to say here is that for the overwhelming majority of personal use the supply chain threats aren't in the software distribution, but elsewhere.

 The benefits of reproducible builds aren't limited to security.
 The capability to perform **rollbacks** can be very valuable both in professional and personal settings.
 When upgrading compilers and dependencies to newer versions, it is not uncommon something breaks and a rollback is needed.